research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/setup/README.md

 A new folder is created for each run of the expermient, stating the timestamp of the start of the script.
 Inside a new folder for each experiment ('equal_events_X_users', 'X_different_events_one_user') is created.
 Results of each experiment run are saved in an own folder, named with increasing numbers.
-The execution time of each iteration of a iobserve filter is measured and saved in a .csv file named according to the filter.
+The execution time of each iteration of an iobserve filter is measured and saved in a .csv file named according to the filter.